 The following exercises are commonly prescribed to patients with this condition secondary to spinal degeneration and associated changes (such as disc narrowing, facet degeneration, bony spurring and thickening of ligaments and bone).
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
 Generally, they should be performed 3 times daily and only provided they do not cause or increase symptoms.

 Your physiotherapist can advise when it is appropriate to begin the initial exercises and eventually progress to the intermediate, advanced and other exercises.
 As a general rule, addition of exercises or progression to more advanced exercises should only take place provided there is no increase in symptoms.

 For appropriate exercises for spinal stenosis secondary to a herniated or bulging disc or spondylolisthesis, please see the relevant link below:

 Transversus Abdominus Retraining

 Slowly pull your belly button in “away from your belt line” and breathe normally.
 Your rib cage should remain relaxed and should not elevate during this process.
 You should be able to feel the muscle contracting if you press deeply 2cm in from the bony process at the front of your pelvis (figure 4).
 Practise holding this muscle at one third of a maximal contraction for as long as possible during everyday activity (e.g. when walking etc.) provided it is pain free.
 Repeat 3 times daily.

 Figure 4 – Transversus Abdominus Retraining

 Rotation in Lying

-Lie on your back, knees bent, feet flat and together as demonstrated (figure 4).
-Gently take both knees from side to side as far as possible without increasing your symptoms.
+Begin this exercise lying on your back as demonstrated (figure 5).
+Slowly take your knees from side to side as far as you can go without pain and provided you feel no more than a mild to moderate stretch.
 Repeat 10 times provided there is no increase in symptoms.

 Physiotherapy products for spinal canal stenosis